Screen reader: Accessibility APIs

 Screen readers can query the operating system or application for what is currently being displayed and receive updates when the display changes.
-For example, a screen reader can be told that the current focus is on a button and the button caption to be communicated to the user.
-This approach is considerably easier for the developers of screen readers, but fails when applications do not comply with the accessibility API: for example, Microsoft Word does not comply with the MSAA API, so screen readers must still maintain an off-screen model for Word or find another way to access its contents.
-One approach is to use available operating system messages and application object models to supplement accessibility APIs.
+For example, a screen reader can be told that the current focus is on a button and the button caption is to be communicated to the user.
+This approach is considerably easier for the developers of screen readers, but fails when applications do not comply with the accessibility API.
+One approach when the accessibility API is insufficient is to use available operating system messages and application object models to supplement accessibility APIs.

 Screen readers can be assumed to be able to access all display content that is not intrinsically inaccessible.
 Web browsers, word processors, icons and windows and email programs are just some of the applications used successfully by screen reader users.
-However, according to some users, using a screen reader is considerably more difficult than using a GUI, and many applications have specific problems resulting from the nature of the application (e.g. animations) or failure to comply with accessibility standards for the platform (e.g. Microsoft Word and Active Accessibility).
+However, according to some users, using a screen reader is considerably more difficult than using a GUI, and many applications have specific problems resulting from the nature of the application (e.g. animations) or failure to comply with accessibility standards for the platform.

-Self-voicing programs and applications

-Some programs and applications have voicing technology built in alongside their primary functionality.
-These programs are termed self-voicing and can be a form of assistive technology if they are designed to remove the need to use a screen reader.

-Cloud-based

-Some telephone services allow users to interact with the internet remotely.
-For example, TeleTender can read web pages over the phone and does not require special programs or devices on the user side.

-Virtual assistants can sometimes read out written documents (textual web content, PDF documents, e-mails etc.) The best-known examples are Apple's Siri, Google Assistant, and Amazon Alexa.